Prescription drugs (outpatient)

 • Parenteral and enteral nutrition (intravenous and tube feeding): Medicare covers certain nutrients if you can’t absorb nutrition through your intestinal tract or take food by mouth.

-• Intravenous Immune Globulin (IVIG) provided in home: Medicare covers IVIG if both of these conditions apply:
+• Intravenous Immune Globulin (IVIG): Medicare covers IVIG you get at home if both of these conditions apply:

-• You have a diagnosis of primary immune deficiency disease.
+• You've been diagnosed with primary immune deficiency disease.

-• Your doctor decides that it's medically appropriate for you to get the IVIG in your home.
+• Your health care provider decides that it's medically appropriate for you.

-Part B covers the IVIG itself, but doesn't pay for other items and services related to you getting the IVIG at home.
+Part B also pays for other items and services related to you getting the IVIG at home.

 • Transplant / immunosuppressive drugs.
-Medicare covers transplant drug therapy if Medicare paid for your organ transplant.
+Medicare covers transplant drug therapy if Medicare helped pay for your organ transplant.
 You must have Part A at the time of the covered transplant, and you must have Part B at the time you get immunosuppressive drugs.
-Keep in mind, Medicare drug coverage (Part D) covers immunosuppressive drugs if Part B doesn't cover them.
-If you have Original Medicare, you may join a Medicare drug plan to get Medicare drug coverage.

-If you only have Medicare because of End-Stage Renal Disease (ESRD), your Medicare coverage, including immunosuppressive drug coverage, ends 36 months after a successful kidney transplant.
-Medicare offers a benefit that may help you, if you lose Part A coverage 36 months after a kidney transplant, and you don’t have certain types of other health coverage (like a group health plan, TRICARE, or Medicaid that covers immunosuppressive drugs).
+If you only have Medicare because of End-Stage Renal Disease (ESRD), your Medicare coverage (including immunosuppressive drug coverage) ends 36 months after a successful kidney transplant.
+Medicare offers a benefit that helps you pay for your immunosuppressive drugs beyond 36 months if you don’t have certain types of other health coverage (like a group health plan, TRICARE, or Medicaid that covers immunosuppressive drugs).
 This benefit only covers your immunosuppressive drugs and no other items or services.
 It isn’t a substitute for full health coverage.
 If you qualify, you can sign up for this benefit any time after your Part A coverage ends.
 To sign up, call Social Security at 1-877-465-0355.
 TTY users can call 1-800-325-0788.

-• Oral cancer drugs: Medicare covers some oral cancer drugs you take by mouth if the same drug is available in injectable form or the drug is a prodrug of the injectable drug.
+• Oral cancer drugs: Medicare covers some cancer drugs you take by mouth if the same drug is available in injectable form, or it's a prodrug of the injectable drug.
 A prodrug is an oral form of a drug that, when ingested, breaks down into the same active ingredient found in the injectable drug.
-As new oral cancer drugs become available, Part B may cover them.
-If Part B doesn’t cover them, Part D does.

-• Oral anti-nausea drugs: Medicare covers oral anti-nausea drugs you use as part of an anti-cancer chemotherapeutic regimen if they’re administered before, at, or within 48 hours of chemotherapy or are used as a full therapeutic replacement for an intravenous anti-nausea drug.
+• Oral anti-nausea drugs: Medicare covers oral anti-nausea drugs you get as part of an anti-cancer chemotherapeutic regimen if you take them before, during, or within 48 hours of chemotherapy, or you get them as full therapeutic replacement for an intravenous anti-nausea drug.

 • Self-administered drugs in hospital outpatient settings: Under very limited circumstances, Medicare may pay for some self-administered drugs if you need them for the hospital outpatient services you're getting.